apify-projects/apify-orchestrator/README.md

 *Last update: 2024-06-28*

-An opinionated library built around `apify` and `apify-client`, aiming at providing a nice tool for calling several external Actors in the same Run and gather their results.
+An opinionated library built around `apify` and `apify-client`, aiming at providing a nice tool for calling several external Actors in the same Run and gathering their results.

 Differently from other solutions, this library does not force you to run a fixed bunch of Actors in parallel: instead, it allows you to trigger one or more new Runs from everywhere in your code, at any moment, giving you maximum flexibility.

 ## Disclaimer!

-This is a proof of concept, meaning that it could be removed (or moved somewhere else) in any moment.
+This is a proof of concept, meaning that it could be removed (or moved somewhere else) at any moment.

 Ideally, I would like to make this tool easily available for everyone in one of these ways: